-Each signatory shall maintain juridical, arbitral or administrative tribunals or procedures for the purpose, inter alia, of the prompt review of administrative action relating to final findings and reviews of findings within the meaning of Article 17 of this Agreement.
-Such tribunals or procedures shall be independent of the authority responsible for the finding or review in question, and shall provide all interested parties who participated in the administrative proceeding with identical access to review.
+Each signatory shall maintain juridical, arbitral or administrative tribunals or procedures for the purpose, inter alia, of the prompt review of administrative action relating to final determinations and reviews of determinations within the meaning of Articles ... of this Agreement.
+Such tribunals or procedures shall be independent of the authority responsible for the determination or review in question, and shall provide all interested parties who participated in the administrative proceeding and are directly and individually affected by the administrative action with access to review.